Bourns College of Engineering

 Background & Motivation

-Penetration of advanced sensor systems such as advanced metering infrastructure (AMI), phasor measurement units (PMUs) and high-frequency overhead and underground current and voltage sensors have been increasing significantly in smart grid over the past few years.
-To unleash full value of the complex data sets, innovative machine learning algorithms need to be developed to transform the way we operate and plan for the smart grid.
+Penetration of advanced sensor systems such as advanced metering infrastructure (AMI), phasor measurement units (PMUs), camera from drones, and high-frequency overhead and underground current and voltage sensors have been increasing significantly in smart grid over the past ten years.
+To unleash full value of the complex data sets, physics-informed machine learning algorithms are needed to transform the way we operate and plan for the smart grid.

 Intellectual Merit

-Synergistic combination of machine learning algorithms and physical power system models.
+Synergistic combination of machine learning algorithms and power system domain knowledge, data features and physical models.

-Three-phase state estimation in power distribution systems (Ref1)
+Energy theft detection [1], [2]; Three-phase state estimation in power distribution systems [1], [2].

 Reinforcement Learning-based Control of Power Distribution Systems